talestonini/talestonini.com-v1/src/main/resources/pages/About.md

 meaning the whole website UI was rewritten.
 - Packaging the app with [Vite](http://vitejs.dev/).
 - Added tags to posts and the Tags page.
+- Dropped sharing to Twitter in favour of Mastodon.

 ###1.1.x
 - Made Tags the home page.
-- Configured deployment via GitHub Actions.
+- Configured deployment via GitHub Actions, Dependabot and Scala Steward.
+- Bug fixes.

+###1.2.x
+- Added links above the footer to jump back home and to the top of the page.